Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

 then

 Note that this lemma is nontrivial when $Q < x^{\frac{11}{20}}$. \end{lemma}

-The second result comes from [\cite{FouvryRadziwill1}, Corollary 1.1], and it will play a vital role in our final decomposition when role-reversals are applied. \begin{lemma} ([\cite{FouvryRadziwill1}, Corollary 1.1(i)]).
-Let $M_1 M_2 \asymp x$ and $M_2 > x^{\varepsilon}$.
+The second lemma comes from [\cite{Wright26}, Corollary 2.2], and it will play a vital role in our final decomposition. \begin{lemma} ([\cite{Wright26}, Corollary 2.2(i)]).
+Let $M_1 M_2 \asymp x$.
 Let $a_{1, m_1}$ and $a_{2, m_2}$ be divisor-bounded complex sequences.
 Suppose that $a_{2, m_2}$ satisfies \textbf{Condition A}.
 If we have

 then

 \end{lemma}